Sonnet 144

-Like fresh beginnings on which praise may grow,
+Like fresh beginnings praise may yet bestow,

 With all pink promise that proud hope contrives

-And with glad bounty vernal loves suppose.
+And with glad bounty vernal hearts propose.

 In truth, fate robbed me of such precious bliss,